vocaltractlab/headpositiondoc/source/index.rst

 Welcome to HPDoc's documentation!
 =================================
-This is a documentation for Head-Position etc...
+This is documentation for classifying head-position using multiple measures to account for the dynamic mobility of the head and neck.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    overview
+   Protocol
+     Measurements
+     Algorithm One
+     Algorithm Two
+   Interpretation